captainqwerty/AutomatedOutlookSignature/README.md

 # AutomatedOutlookSignature
 PowerShell script to automate the creation of Outlook signatures using Active Directory.
+Currently tested on and working with Outlook 2016 and 2019.

-The follow details should be filled out in active directory:
+The follow details are used from Active Directory:

 | AD Field  | Contents |
 | ------------- | ------------- |